-SGSA identified a number of emerging issues related to the socio-economic aspects of aquaculture that could be addressed by future research.
+The SGSA identified a number of emerging issues related to the socio-economic aspects of aquaculture that could be addressed by future research.
 These include:

-- Should/can aquaculture serve the growing worldwide demand for seafood products? - Do aquaculture products affect markets for wild catch fisheries and other food markets and if so, to what extent?
-E.g. Effects of aquaculture on world fish supplies (Naylor et al., 2000, 2009) and the use of wild fish as aquaculture feed and its effects on income and food for the poor and the undernourished (Wijkström, 2009) - Related to other protein sources, what is the burden of aquaculture production compared to other protein sources (e.g. carbon footprint of aquaculture products compared to beef or poultry)?
-Is the usage of LCA analysis as a method to address these issues practical?
+- What are the socio-economic implications of certification schemes? - Who will be the aquaculture operators of tomorrow and where will be the fishermen of today? - Should/can aquaculture serve the growing worldwide demand for seafood products? - Do aquaculture products affect markets for wild catch fisheries and other food markets and if so, to what extent?
+E.g. Effects of aquaculture on world fish supplies (Naylor et al., 2000, 2009) and the use of wild fish as aquaculture feed and its effects on income and food for the poor and the undernourished (Wijkström, 2009)

-- Can aquacultured biomass serve as a source for energy production and what does this mean e.g. in ethical terms to not use it as food?
-How can science be better integrated into decision-making in order to address socio-economic concerns? - Is aquaculture a real alternative livelihood options for coastal communities? - What is the potential of social network analysis tools to address socioeconomic issues of aquaculture?
+- Related to other protein sources, what is the burden of aquaculture production compared to other protein sources (e.g. carbon footprint of aquaculture products compared to beef or poultry)?
+Is the usage of LCA analysis as a method to address these issues practical? - Can aquacultured biomass serve as a source for energy production and what does this mean e.g. in ethical terms to not use it as food? - How can science be better integrated into decision-making in order to address socio-economic concerns? - Is aquaculture a real alternative livelihood option for coastal communities? - What is the potential of social network analysis tools to address socioeconomic issues of aquaculture?